State of the Art Price-Performance: Morph-Decode 1.67x Faster MoE Decode

 *$0.50/GPU-hour amortized, output tokens only, batch=1.

-At 162 tok/s, the RTX PRO 6000 delivers 1.67x the throughput of the baseline at 67% of the price.
-Per-token cost is 3x lower.
+So at 162 tok/s the RTX PRO 6000 puts out 1.67x the baseline throughput while costing 67% of the price, and the per-token cost lands about 3x lower.

 Where the time goes